lordnuget/waterbuddy/README.md

 # WaterBuddy

-WaterBuddy is our project for Frontend Design & Development.
+WaterBuddy is our project for Frontend Design & Development on Avans.